aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/data-sorting/_index.md

 {{% alert color="primary" %}}

 Data sorting is one of Microsoft Excel's many useful features.
 It allows users to order data to make it easier to scan.
-Aspose.Cells lets developers sort worksheet data alphabetically or numerically which works in the same way as Microsoft Excel does to sort data.
+Aspose.Cells lets developers sort worksheet data alphabetically or numerically, which works in the same way as Microsoft Excel does to sort data.

 {{% /alert %}}